In this post, we will be discussing RDD in Spark and will be performing some basic operations like creation of RDD, Transformation, and Actions.

 When it comes to iterative distributed computing, i.e. processing data over multiple jobs in computations such as Logistic Regression, K-means clustering, and Page rank algorithms, it is fairly common to reuse or share the data among multiple jobs or it may involve multiple ad-hoc queries over a shared data set.

-A framework like MapReduce is inefficient for an important class of emerging applications which reuse intermediate results across multiple computations.
-And the solution for this was to go for In-memory processing framework like Apache Spark.
+Frame work like MapReduce are inefficient for an important class of emerging applications which reuse intermediate results across multiple computations.
+And the solution for this was to go for In memory processing frame work like Apache Spark.

 Resilient Distributed Datasets (RDDs) are the core concepts in Spark.
 In order to understand how spark works, we should know what RDD’s are and how they work.

-The Spark RDD is a fault tolerant, distributed collection of data that can be operated in parallel.
-Each RDD is split into multiple partitions, and spark runs one task for each partition.
-The Spark RDDs can contain any type of Python, Java or Scala objects, including user-defined classes.
+The RDD’s in Spark are immutable distributed collection of objects.
+Each RDD is split into multiple partitions, which may be computed on different nodes of the cluster.
+The RDDs can contain any type of Python, Java or Scala objects, including user-defined classes.
 They are not actual data, but they are Objects, which contains information about data residing on the cluster.
 The RDDs try to solve these problems by enabling fault tolerant, distributed In-memory computations.

 - In Hadoop, we store the data as blocks and store them in different data nodes.
 In Spark, instead of following the above approach, we make partitions of the RDDs and store in worker nodes (datanodes) which are computed in parallel across all the nodes.